 It’s not news that employers have reacted to the rising costs of health care benefits by shopping carefully for policies that they offer their employees.
 Benefits are down, restrictions and exclusions are up.
 Our patients share their resulting frustration with us every day.
 Adding to the frustration is the fact that dental benefits are often represented as being comparable to other types of insurance.
 Insurance, by definition, is protection against unpredictable or catastrophic loss.
 But most dental benefit plans specifically exclude extraordinary needs.
 The things offered as benefits are not only predictable, but expected, such as routine exams, X-rays, healthy cleanings, etc. Further, policies that do offer a benefit for other common services, such as crowns and treatment for gum disease, provide them at a much lower percentage of the actual cost of providing that care and with low dollar limit per year.

-Your dental benefit plan is excellent maintenance assistance program that will help you protect your investment in your dental health, and we’re happy you have that assistance!
+Your dental benefit plan is excellent maintenance assistance program that will help you protect your investment in your dental health and we are happy you have that assistance!

 We invest in what we value.
-Home improvement, education, vacations, are all examples of things we pay for, by choice, because we value them.
+Home improvement, education and vacations, are all examples of things we pay for, by choice, because we value them.
 We don’t presume to know where dental health fits in your value system.
 That’s for you to decide.
-It’s important for us that you know we think you’re worth the investment, and we’ll work with your benefit plan to see that you receive the maximum benefits in assisting you with the maintenance of your health.
+It is important for us that you know we think you are worth the investment, and we will work with your benefit plan to see that you receive the maximum benefits in assisting you with the maintenance of your health.